linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

 endpoint remains unavailable, and another probe request will be issued after a backoff.

+{{< note >}}
+In the context of HTTP failure accrual, a probe request is an actual application request, and should not be confused with HTTP readiness and liveness probes.
+This means that a circuit breaker will not allow an endpoint to exit probation just because it responds successfully to health checks &mdash; actual application traffic must succeed for the endpoint to become available again.
+{{</ note >}}

 When an endpoint's failure accrual policy trips the circuit breaker, it will remain unavailble for at least a _minimum penalty_ duration.
 After this duration has elapsed, the endpoint will enter probation.
 When a probe request fails, the